Koed00/django-q/docs/admin.rst

 ----------------

 Shows all successfully executed tasks.
 Meaning they did not encounter any errors during execution.
 From here you can look at details of each task or delete them.
+Use the group column to sort your results by schedule name or group id.
+The table is searchable by `name`, `func` and `group`

 Uses the :class:`Success` proxy model.